joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/16/world/europe/julian-assange-extradition-us-uk.html

 **‘We Are So Back’ Is So Back**\
-`The phrase has become ubiquitous online as a way to celebrate life’s small pleasures — at least until “we’re so over.”`\
+`The phrase has become ubiquitous online as a way to celebrate life’s small pleasures — at least until “it’s so over.”`\
 https://nytimes.com/2024/04/16/style/we-are-so-back-meme.html

 **Mayor in Brussels Tries to Shut Down Conservative Conference**\